 Airline Involuntary Denied Boarding Compensation in the US, EU and International Flights

-In the event that the airline refuses to allow you to board your scheduled flight, especially in cases where you are not at fault, it is crucial to be informed about your entitlement to denied boarding compensation as per air passenger rights.
-This knowledge will empower you with the necessary information to navigate the situation effectively and make informed decisions on your next steps so you can claim involuntary denied boarding compensation from airlines.
+Suppose the airline refuses to allow you to board your scheduled flight, especially in cases where you are not at fault.
+In that case, you must be informed about your entitlement to denied boarding compensation as per air passenger rights.
+This knowledge will empower you with the information to navigate the situation effectively and make informed decisions on your next steps so you can claim involuntary denied boarding compensation from airlines.

 Denied Boarding?
 Claim Your Compensation